National Day for Truth and Reconciliation: Workplace Rules

 Employee Assistance Programs: Verify your workplace EAP includes Indigenous-specific counselling options and communicate availability prominently before September 30.

 Beyond that, employers should also train managers to respond thoughtfully to employees who might be struggling.
 They should offer flexibility for Indigenous employees who may require modified duties or time off.
-At the same time, non-Indigenous staff should learn to participate in a way that respects and centers Indigenous experiences.

 How Should You Participate in the Truth and Reconciliation Day?